Cord blood processing method

 As one of the world’s largest family cord blood banks, Future Health Biobank has trialled many of the leading cord blood processing technologies over the last 17 years.

 As over 75,000 families entrust their stem cell samples with us, we think it’s important you to understand the process every cord blood sample goes through to successful cryopreservation and storage.
-It’s down to our industry-approved processing method to ensure that each sample achieves the highest possible cell count for safe, effective future treatment opportunities.
+It’s down to our industry-approved processing method to ensure that each sample achieves the highest possible cell count.

 Here we explain the processing method of every cord blood sample at Future Health Biobank and how it prepares your sample for storage.